 Elevation gain: 3,500ft

 At just over 4,025 feet, the flat summit of Mount Ka'ala is the highest peak on Oahu.
 Summiting this peak is no easy task as you will be required to hike almost 7 miles, gain around 3500 Feet in elevation, and scramble up some steep and sometimes muddy inclines.
 However, once you will reach the top, you will be rewarded for your accomplishment with some of the best views on the island, including the West Side, Central part of the island, and Honolulu.
 The highest peak on Oahu, regardless of whether 4,000 feet sounds like a lot to you, there's something to be said about climbing to the highest of anything.
 And let me tell you, it is definitely a challenge.
 While there's only one short technical challenge, the roughly 3500 feet and 7 mile trek up to the summit is physically brutal.
 There is no doubt you will be tired after conquering this hike, but that sense of accomplishment makes it totally worth it.
-The summit swamp boardwalk is an incredible experience reminiscent of trekking in remote Ruwenzori Range in Uganda.
+The summit swamp boardwalk is an incredible experience reminiscent of trekking in remote Ruwenzori Range in Uganda, Africa.

 Ke’au Middle Peak